jondot/hyperportal/README.md

-# mngs
+# Hyperportal

-A pleasant CLI for rapid development with Mongoose.
+A pleasant CLI for rapid development with Sequelize or Mongoose.

 ![](media/mngs.gif)